Acostill/scipts/readme.md

     Example:
     ```makesite mySite```
     (Inside mySite will be three files called mySite.html,
-    mySite.css, and mySite.js, and one folder called images)<br>
+    mySite.css, and mySite.js, and one folder called images)

     3. Html file will should launch in your default browser.
 Then the
     html, css, and js files should be opened in Visual Studio Code